Early Learning Center & PRESCHOOL in North Phoenix

 Quality First is a signature program of First Things First whom partners with child care and preschool providers to improve the quality of early learning for kids birth to 5 across Arizona.
 Quality child care and preschool programs build on basic health and safety to include:

-1. Teachers who know how to work with infants, toddlers and preschoolers
+1. Teachers who know how to work with children ages six weeks to five years.

 3. Positive, consistent relationships that give young children the individual attention they need